ufacm/ufacm.xyz/README.md

 5. Wait for your DB to be deployed, click on it
 6. Go to the user's tab and add a database user (make a user/password). **DO NOT CHECK READ ONLY**
 7. Looking near the top, note this connection string using your newly made username/password.
 It should look like this: `mongodb://<dbuser>:<dbpassword>@ds053126.mlab.com:53126/acmlocaldb`

+More thorough setup instructions are available on the Wiki: [Creating a MongoDB database through mLab](https://github.com/ufacm/ufacm.xyz/wiki/Creating-a-MongoDB-database-through-mLab).

 ### Install Node.js